Welcome to today's edition of the Rush 24-7 podcast.

 In fact, Governor, isn't it interesting?

-A year and a half ago when this campaign began, here we are today, and the experts pundits commentary it they can't tell us what's going to happen after a year and a half of trying to shape public opinion, after a year and a half of trying to get the result they wanted, they today cannot tell us what's going to happen.
+After a year and a half of trying to shape public opinion, after a year and a half of trying to get the result they wanted, they today cannot tell us what's going to happen.

-I find that refreshing, encouraging, and fascinating at the same time.
+Find that refreshing, encouraging, and fascinating at the same time.

-But the question what would you say to the voter who doesn't want anything to do with Hillary Clinton because of what's known, but has some problems with Mr. Trump as well.
+But the question, what would you say to the voter who doesn't want anything to do with Hillary Clinton because of what's known, but has some problems with Mr. Trump as well?

 What would you tell them?